 But, this next section is what you came here for…

-How I find and test niches (it’s not as hard as you may think or as in depth).
+How I find and test evergreen Print on Demand niches (it’s not as hard as you may think or as in-depth).

 To say there is a science behind niche selection would be a myth.
 I would say the hardest niche I ever found was the first one when I was starting out.
 Why?
 Because I had no idea which was going to be profitable.

 My very first profitable niche was bikers.
-I started on Teespring and both Suhail and me wanted to scale fast (I did have a pretty big debt so needed money).
-We got in, starting testing products and very quickly found that we were working with a handful of niches.
+I started on Teespring and both Suhail and I wanted to scale fast (I did have a pretty big debt so needed money).
+We got in, starting testing products, and very quickly found that we were working with a handful of niches.

 With every launch we found ourselves launching new designs to bikers, campers, nurses, sewers and so many more.